Do come and see our Hamamelis collection and other beautifully scented shrubs.

-Green Island Gardens are private gardens, open for the public to visit in Ardleigh near Colchester, Essex.
-Professionally designed by its owner Fiona Edmond, Green Island Gardens are laid out as a series of structured gardens displaying a huge range of unusual trees, shrubs, perennials, and bulbs - 'A Plantsman's Paradise'.
+Green Island Gardens is 20 acres of private gardens, open for the public to visit in Ardleigh near Colchester, Essex.
+Professionally designed by its owner Fiona Edmond, the land is laid out as a series of structured gardens displaying a huge range of unusual trees, shrubs, perennials, and bulbs - 'A Plantsman's Paradise'.
 Surely one of the best gardens open to visit in Essex.
-Recommended in Great British Gardens 2016 and Essex Days Out.
+Featured in Country Living February 2019, and recommended in Great British Gardens 2019 and Essex Days Out

 and Bank Holiday Mondays

-Green Island Gardens hosts visits all year round, from Horticultural to social we can create a wonderful day out for your group.
-Click the button below for a group booking information pack.
+Green Island Gardens welcomes group visits all year round, from horticultural to social clubs we can create a wonderful day out for your group.

 To avoid disappointment please contact us to ensure availability for your chosen date.